Christopher-Yang/tracking/README.md

       graph_MSE.m: plots mean-squared error b/w target and cursor shadedErrorBar.m: plots shaded error bars

+The "Variables" folder contains weight2_opt.mat, a matrix containing fitted weights from the mixture model used to assess habitual behavior in the point-to-point task.
+This is used to run graph_flipGain.m.
+If you would like to generate this .mat file yourself, uncomment line 134 in plot_flip.m from the point-to-point analysis code and run main.m.

 The script shadedErrorBar.m was created by another person, and the associated license for this script can be found in the "Licenses" folder.